-The mattress has a light, airy memory foam feel and accommodates all sleeper types.
-It doesn’t matter whether you spend the majority of the night on your side, back, or stomach.
-Bottom line, if you like memory foam, we think you’ll really enjoy the Puffy mattress.
+The mattress has a general, soft-foam feel with a little memory foam mixed in, and it accommodates all sleeper types.
+It doesn’t matter whether you spend the majority of the night on your side, back or stomach.
+Bottom line, if you like memory foam beds but don’t want too much of it, we think you’ll enjoy the Puffy mattress.

 In terms of firmness, we think the bed comes in around a medium on the soft-to-firm scale.
 In other words, it’s not too soft or too firm.
 The Puffy mattress just offers a nice harmony between comfort and support.